congoblue/m5stickc-tally/readme.md

-# M5StickC Tally for Blackmagic Switchers
+# M5StickCplus Tally for Blackmagic Switchers

-Turn an [M5StickC](https://m5stack.com/products/stick-c) into a Tally for Blackmagic Switchers.
+Turn an [M5StickCplus](https://m5stack.com/products/stick-c) into a Tally for Blackmagic Switchers.
 You can change the input and label with the buttons.

+This code has been modified from the original for the StickCPlus which has bigger display.

 ## Setup